 Sida collaborates with the private sector, engaging corporate actors in thought partnerships to contribute to global poverty reduction and to promote inclusive and sustainable business models that enable people living in poverty to improve the quality of their lives.
 Discovering new and innovative ways to engage private sector actors in global development is not only seen as a mean to boost economic growth but also to leverage private sector resources that are valuable for reaching development objectives and poverty alleviation.

-In addition to the MFA other political and governmental actors also take part in designing how inclusive business is part of the Swedish agenda.
+In addition to the MFA, other political and governmental actors also take part in designing how inclusive business is part of the Swedish agenda.
 The Ministry for Enterprise and Innovation is responsible for issues involving the business environment and innovation climate.
 The Swedish Innovation Strategy guides the Ministry’s work towards an innovation climate where different actors, including the business sector, can contribute to solutions to both national and global challenges.
 Swedfund is a Swedish development finance institution that promotes sustainable economic development by co-financing investments and building businesses and industries that can combat poverty.
 Swedfund’s approach to poverty alleviation is to ensure economic growth and job creation.
-Sida and Swedfund have collaborated through Public Private Development Partnerships (PPDP) projects.

 Inclusive Business in Private Sector Promotion

 In 2010, Sweden established its Business for Development (B4D) programme to provide a framework for collaboration with the private sector.
-The programme consists of different instruments to be used for engaging private sector actors, including challenge funds and public private development partnerships.
-Inclusive business is considered a fundamental area of the programme and Sida has adopted inclusive business as one of its principles for private sector collaboration.
+The programme consisted of different instruments to be used for engaging private sector actors, such as challenge funds drivers of change, guarantees and Public Private Development Partnership (PPDPs).
+Today, collaboration with the private sector has developed, and these instruments are regarded as components of a more systemic approach.
+New innovative approaches have been developed at implementation level, in close collaboration with concerned partners.
+This has led to innovative projects where instruments have been combined in new ways or completely new instruments have been developed.
+Inclusive business with a focus on the poor is considered a fundamental aspect of private sector collaboration.

 Sweden supports inclusive business initiatives bilaterally and regionally as well as globally, although they may not always be classified as such.
 The main objective of Sweden’s development cooperation for sustainable economic development is to improve the opportunities of poor people to contribute to, and benefit from, economic growth.
 Involving more poor people in value chains through inclusive business initiatives is an important means of achieving this goal.
 Moreover, all inclusive business engagements should promote the priorities of the Swedish development cooperation, including gender equality, human rights, democratic values, and the environment.